-The GSF is campaigning on the issues that most effect shippers, namely competitive and efficient shipping markets by all modes to improve the performance of shippers’ logistics and supply chains.
+GSF is campaigning on the issues that most affect shippers, including competitive and efficient shipping markets by all modes to improve the performance of shippers’ logistics and supply chains.
 We are therefore campaigning for:

 Regulatory reform in ocean transportation in Asia and North America